mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 The parameter "_hd_" may also be set for image quality (_Dall-E-3_), such as "_Xhd_" or "_1792x1024hd_".
 Defaults=_1024x1024_.

+For Dalle-3, optionally set the generation style as either "_natural_" or "_vivid_" as a positional parameter in the command line invocation.

 See **IMAGES section** below for more information on **inpaint** and **outpaint**.